Gifted Guru

 2. I write up a little feedback to give to the student.
 This is a summary of the forms I got from multiple students.
 It’s short, and it only focuses on the positive.

-I find that it builds relationships best when all they hear from peers is positive in this.
+I find that it builds relationships best when all they hear from peers is positive.
 There’s a vulnerability in this exercise, and I don’t want to exploit that.

 If a student is getting a lot of negative feedback from multiple people over multiple opportunities, I will discuss it with him/her, obviously, but in general, we focus on what you’re doing right.